What is Shavuot?

 There are many different essential messages of Shavuot (read a few of them below).
 It is a day of renewing our commitment to Torah and God, reaffirming our faithfulness and responsibility for each other, learning Torah and celebrating our identity as Jews.

 Shavuot begins on the 6th of the Hebrew month of Sivan, right after the end of the 49-day period of counting the Omer).
 In Israel, it is celebrated for one day, and outside of Israel, it is celebrated for two days.
-This year, Shavuot begins the evening of Saturday, June 4 and goes until the evening of Monday, June 6 in the Diaspora.
+In 2023, Shavuot begins the evening of Thursday, May 25 and goes until the evening of Saturday, May 27 in the Diaspora.

 How is Shavuot celebrated?